October 15, 2019

 The consciousness can sometimes get stuck in its rut when fully awake and functioning.
 Brain function is “slowed down” during a hypnosis session to change incorrect behavior.
 This process works wonderfully for many people and is safe and effective while entirely non-invasive.

-Treatment with hypnosis helps us learn or unlearn several conditioning patterns faster than other techniques and reinforce these patterns so that they define themselves as “automatic” events in our lives.
+Treatment with hypnosis helps us learn or unlearn several conditioning patterns faster than other techniques and reinforces these patterns so that they become “automatic” events in our lives.

 More and more people choose this alternative healing method for physical and mental complaints.
 An incredible number of patients have found this unique technique instrumental in losing weight, adjusting appropriate metabolic disorders, and overcoming fads and various addictions.